learnbin.net nav logo

 Dynamics of Entangled Polymers

 In dilute polymer solutions, polymer molecules will behave individually.
-But in polymer melts, polymer molecules will overlap each other.
+However, in polymer melts, polymer molecules will overlap each other.
 If the degree of polymerization (number of monomers in a polymer chain) is high or in other words there are longer polymer chains, polymer chains will be entangled.
 That means they will overlap more.
 The overlapping of polymer chains can be explained by the overlap parameter.

 Dynamics of entangled polymers eq 01